Borek78/how-to-create-pandita/_includes/audiobook/9-additional-benefits.md

 The book is available on www.good-author-website.com.<br> <br>

-Buddhův život was translated into the Czech language by Good Translator and his translation is licensed under CC BY license:<br>
+The Life of the Buddha (Buddhův život) was translated into the Czech language by Good Translator and his translation is licensed under CC BY license:<br>

 <div class="do-not-break-out" markdown="1">
 [https://creativecommons.org/publicdomain/zero/1.0/deed.cs.](https://creativecommons.org/publicdomain/zero/1.0/deed.cs.)